 General: Each of the Guild’s committees is independent, and chaired by a member of the Board of Directors.
 The Committee reports back to the Board at each regular Board meeting.
 (By-Laws §7.3, “Committee Organization”; reminder: you must be logged in to see the by-laws).

-There are EIGHT Committees at present—take a look, and see if any of these suit your talents, ideas, and temperament!
+Here are the active GAP Committees at present—GAP members are welcome to join any committee!
+Take a look, and see if any of these suit your talents, ideas, and temperament.

-This committee includes long time Board member Kathy Trexel Reed, new Board member Randall Williams, and Museum Intern Rebecca Raupach, and aims to maintain and nurture the GAP National Museum in Somerset, PA.
+This committee aims to maintain and nurture the GAP National Museum in Somerset, PA, and build a bright future for it.
 Brainstorm new exhibit theme ideas, develop storage possibilities for our extensive archival collection of historic papercuttings, promote exhibits and calls for art, set exhibit fees and rules, solicit support from universities and other institutions, and more.
 You do not need to be living near Somerset to join this committee (but if you are, that is definitely a plus!).
-Contact: Rebecca Raupach, Randall Williams
+Contacts: Rebecca Raupach, Randall Williams

-This committee works to maintain the membership rolls of the organization, including contacting lapsed members to urge them to renew, recruiting new members for the Board of Directors, surveying members on subjects discussed by the Board, and generally keeping track of members and their needs.
+This committee works to maintain and build the membership rolls of our 200+ member organization.
+Membership folks contact lapsed members to urge them to renew, recruit new members, survey members on subjects important to the Guild, and generally support members in their growth as papercut artists.
 Membership coordinates closely with almost every other committee, and on this committee you get to know many papercutters within and outside the Guild personally.
-Contact: Melanie Kehoss
+Chair: Melanie Kehoss